 MUSC-120.
 Vocal Ensemble.
 1 Hour.
 The singers in this ensemble are selected by audition.
 This ensemble performs more contemporary literature and utilizes choreography in its performances.
-May be taken for credit four times.

 MUSC-122.
 Music Appreciation.
 3 Hours.
 This course intends to develop a capacity for critical listening and an appreciation for the various musical styles.
 Special attention is given to works from the standard musical repertoire of the Renaissance, Baroque, Classical, Romantic and Contemporary eras of music history.
-This class is designed exclusively for the nonmusic major.